bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 ---
 authors: [Georg Makowski]
 title: Resource Organization
-description: How to include files like images
+description: How to provide files for your content
 subtitle: false
 date: 2022-09-11T14:58:46+02:00
 weight: 45